xtoazt/lunar-v/README.md

 # What is lunar?

 > [!NOTE]
-> Lunar is in beta so expect bugs before the final release
+> Lunar is in beta so expect bugs before the final release.

-Lunar is a webproxy that removes censorship.
+Lunar is a webproxy that removes censorship & Focuses on providing the best user experience possible.

 # Features